We don’t have to tell you that sharing some quality time with a creature that dates back as far as the dinosaurs is pretty special.

 Educational facts will be geared towards the little ones, but that doesn’t stop you from grilling the staff for turtle trivia.

 Go it alone.
 But where?

-When you picture yourself swimming with turtles, we’re fairly confident your aquatic fantasy doesn’t feature a shoal of tourists vying with you for the best spots.
+When you picture yourself swimming with turtles in Barbados, we’re fairly confident your aquatic fantasy doesn’t feature a shoal of tourists vying with you for the best spots.
 Which, with boat tours, can be an issue.